lgcookie/belectric_bess_boards_docs/docs/source/howitismade.rst

 How it is Made?
 ===================================

-**Belectric's BESS Boards** offer a snapshot of the UK BESS operational fleet.
+**Belectric's BESS Boards** considers 3 sources of BESS revenue:

-Everyday, data is pulled from numerous sources, transformed and then displayed.
-This documentation outlines the methodology and assumptions used to generate an *estimation* of revenues earned by BESS across different markets.
+1. Ancillary Services
+2. Trading
+3. Balancing Mechanism

 .. _ancillary_services: